 Your type should never limit you or constrain you.
 You can build any skill or have numerous character qualities that lay outside of the margins of personality type.
 That said, when you are a healthy version of your type you will have unique gifts and abilities that come naturally to you.
 When your cognitive functions work together in harmony you can have strengths and abilities that astound and surprise other people.
 Let’s take a look at what “superpower” each personality type has.

 ISTJ – Concentration

 ISTJs have a masterful eye for detail and accuracy.
 They are extremely aware of all the nuances and physical aspects of the project they are working on.
 While other types flit from idea to idea or can glaze over details, the ISTJ misses nothing.
-They may not say everything they think or express all their thoughts and plans, but they notice and see everything.
+They may not say everything they think or express all their thoughts and plans, but they notice and see with more precision than most types.
 If you need someone who can keep an attentive, protective eye on a project or person they care about, you can count on an ISTJ.

 ISFJ – Devotion

 ISFJs are known for their generosity, compassion, and attention to detail.
 Throughout history, they have been people who guarded the defenseless, attended the sick, and stood up for the less fortunate.
-They have an astounding memory for details, and they are very attentive to the needs of the people around them.
+They are aware of the details that make people feel comfortable, and are often the first to notice if someone seems cold, hungry, thirsty, or simply tense.
 They are the quiet caretakers, the loyal confidantes, and people who deserve much more recognition than they usually receive.

 ESTJ – Organization